elunna/nerfhack-changelog/README.md

 * These can also drop when cartomancers kill monsters.
 They act as one-use wands.
 * These have a 0% generation chance so other roles will not see them randomly
 * Cursed zap cards have a chance to backfire like wands, but can not explode.
+* Playing zap cards also costs 10 energy per card.
+* Since cartomancers receive so many zap cards, wands have been totally removed the random item drops in the main dungeon.

 **Spellcasting overhaul:**
 * Cartomancers do not learn spells (from starting books, reading spellbooks, or god gifts)